jtladner/BIO682_Spring2023/Week01_Intro_RegExp/readme.md

     - **Keep track of your solutions in the table provided in the Assignment Answer Sheet.**

 2. We will now start using the text editor on your computer to use regular expressions to edit text files.
-    1. Open "EBOV.phy" in your text editor.
+    1. Open "filenames.txt" in your text editor.
+This file contains a list of filenames, each of which corresponds to a fasta-formatted protein sequence file (though that's not particularly important for this exercise).
-    2. Use a series of find/replace queries to convert this [phylip formatted](http://scikit-bio.org/docs/0.2.3/generated/skbio.io.phylip.html#:~:text=PHYLIP%20format%20is%20a%20plain,the%20multiple%20sequence%20alignment%20itself.) sequence alignment into a [fasta formatted](https://en.wikipedia.org/wiki/FASTA_format) file. **Record find/replace queries in Assignment Answer Sheet.**
+    2. Oops, looks like there is an extra period in the name, and the file extension has mistakenly been capitalized.
+Use a single find/replace query to convert ```..Fasta``` to ```.fasta```. **Record your find/replace query in the Assignment Answer Sheet.**

-    Fasta format example:
-     ```
-     >name1
-     seq1
-     >name2
-     seq2
-     ```

-    3. Revert back to the original "EBOV.phy" file and now edit your regular expression(s) to also change the sequence names.
-New names should only include the characters prior to the first underscore ('_'). **Record find/replace queries in Assignment answer sheet.**
-    4. Revert back to the original "EBOV.phy" file and now edit your regular expression(s) to remove all 'N' characters from the beginning and end of each sequence. **Record find/replace queries in the Assignment answer sheet.**
+    3. Next, let's use regular expressions to convert these file names into shell commands that will count the number of sequences present in each file.
+We will learn more about shell scripting in the coming weeks, but to do this all you need to do is add ```grep -c '>' ``` onto the begging of each line that contains a file name. **Please use a single find/replace query and record it in the Assignment Answer Sheet.**
+    4. Now let's add file paths onto the beginning of these filenames so that the commands can be run from any location on your computer.
+We'll talk more about file paths next week, but they tell the computer where to find the files on your computer.
+Use a single find/replace query to add ```/Users/fakeuser/Documents/sequences/``` just prior to each file name (and after the shell command you added in the previous step) **Record your find/replace query in the Assignment Answer Sheet.**
-    5. **Upload final fasta-formatted file to Bb Learn along with Assignment Answer Sheet.**
+    5. **Upload final re-formatted text to Bb Learn along with Assignment Answer Sheet.**

 3. Open "HastingsBirdList\_2007.txt" in your text editor.
 This file contains tab-delimited information about bird species cited in the Hastings Park Conservancy in Vancouver, BC.
-    1. Design a single search and replace query that utilizes regular expressions to reformat **every** line to the following format:
+    1. Design a **single search and replace query** that utilizes regular expressions to reformat **every** line to the following format:
     ```Genus\tspecies\tG. species\tCommon Name\tStatus```
-    "Status" is the column with a categorical variable including "Casual", "Rare Visitor", etc. Make sure to remove the "*" character from the beginning of the Status category, if present. **Record the find/replace query in the Assignment answer sheet.** (**Tip: Copy and paste reformatted text into Excel to double check**)
+    "Status" is the column with a categorical variable including "Casual", "Rare Visitor", etc. Make sure to remove the "\*" character from the beginning of the Status category, if present. **Record the find/replace query in the Assignment answer sheet.** (Tip: Copy and paste reformatted text into Excel to double check your solution.)
     2. Upload re-formatted file to Bb Learn along with Assignment Answer Sheet.

 ## Extra fun